Childcare Isn’t Just Kids’ Stuff

 We acknowledge that the system currently in place, mandated by the federal government, is based on income-tested subsidies to individual families to help them with the high fees charged by both council-owned and private centres.

-An improvement to the subsidy system, promised for next year, will make childcare more affordable for more people but not address the existing problems of high fees, uneven quality and unnecessary complication.
+Improvements to the subsidy system may have made childcare more affordable for more people but don’t adequately address the existing problems of high fees, uneven quality and unnecessary complication.

 In this imperfect situation, your Greens team will push for the following principles:

-• Timely completion of all scheduled renovations to council-owned early learning centres in Ward 2 and throughout the Blacktown LGA;
+Timely completion of all scheduled renovations to council-owned early learning centres throughout the Blacktown LGA;

-• On-going commitment to providing culturally appropriate care for Aboriginal children and to ensuring that activities and activity materials reflect the cultural diversity of the Ward 2 population;
+On-going commitment to providing culturally appropriate care for Aboriginal children and to ensuring that activities and activity materials reflect the cultural diversity of our local population;